remiduval/moderncollab/content/partials/testimonials.md

       commitment and contribution made our team feel as if distance was no object.
 I feel that Dan excelled at leading our EMEA engagements and it would certainly be a pleasure to have him back on the team."'
-  - name: Rowena Foong
-    position: Content and Code
-    quote: '"Dan is one of the most reliable and consistent consultants I have worked with.
-He has an appreciation of all corners of a business problem and works well across a dynamic project team.
-He has great client-facing skills and can trust him to get high-quality work done in tight restraints
-      - a great relief to project manager life.
-It was great working with Dan in an IT team and would happily recommend him for any consultancy position in any technology."'
-    photo: /assets/uploads/rowena-foong.jfif
 ---